BxCppDev/Bayeux/README.rst

-Bayeux contains some code extracted  from the *Kitware System* library (OSI-approved BSD License),  the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2) and the *EOS portable archive* library (Boost Software License).
+Bayeux contains some code extracted  from the *Kitware System* library (OSI-approved BSD License),  the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2) and the *EOS portable archive* library (MIT License).
 Vladimir Tretyak  has accepted that the  C++ wrapper  and port  of  the original  GENBB/DECAY0 library  is published under the GPL 3 within Bayeux.

 Getting Help